 Remember that if something feels really wrong, it probably is and it might be best to get a professional involved.

-Once you get in to the habit of carrying out your indoor cycle maintenance, you’ll find that you get through the checks faster and faster leaving you with more time to enjoy your now well maintained bike.
+We know that maintaining your indoor cycle is a bit of a drag.
+However, once you get in to the habit of carrying out your indoor cycle maintenance, you’ll find that you get through the checks faster and faster, leaving you with more time to enjoy your now well maintained bike.